awesomerank/awesomerank.github.io/lists/mateusortiz/webcomponents-the-right-way.md

 * [Bosonic](http://bosonic.github.io/) Bosonic is a set of tools that enable you to build Web Components as the spec currently describes, and supporting not-so-modern browsers like IE9.
 * [Polymer Dart](https://www.dartlang.org/polymer/) Polymer.dart is a Dart port of Polymer.
 Build Web Components with Dart, and interoperate with Web Components built with JavaScript.
 * [Skate ★2218](https://github.com/skatejs/skatejs) Skate is a web component library that is focused on being a tiny, performant, syntactic-sugar for binding behaviour to custom and existing elements without ever having to worry about when your element is inserted into the DOM.
+* [Bit](https://www.bitsrc.io) Bit lets you easily [create reusable web components ★693](https://github.com/teambit/bit) from any context.
+You can store and organize your components together and still find, modify, test and use them individually in any application.

 ## Screencasts